-"N-no, it was a... accident," said Hermione cautiously.
+"N-no, it was an... accident," said Hermione cautiously.
 She was answered with jeering laughter, which stopped as Scabior began speaking again.

 "You better tell us the truth, cause if you don't... well, I won't be able to resist your delicious, soft skin much longer," said Greyback, an obvious hunger in his voice.
 Suddenly they heard a shout from the tent, and the man who was searching ran out carrying Gryffindor's sword, and the Daily Prophet.
-Hermione saw them and felt her heart drop an inch or two - she was in trouble now, massive trouble.
-She knew her face was on the front page of the Daily Prophet, and the Gryffindor's sword was no ordinary thing to carry around camping.
+Hermione saw them and felt her heart drop an inch or two.
+She was in trouble now, massive trouble.
+She knew her face was on the front page of the Daily Prophet, and Gryffindor's sword was no ordinary thing to carry around camping.

 "Hey!
 Look what I've found!" said the man happily, showing them the sword and reading the prophet.

 "Very nice indeed, that sword looks goblin made.
 Where did you find that, girl?" demanded Greyback, there was a pause again as Hermione tried to think of something.